MrXcitement/dot-vim/README.md

 My .vimrc automaticly installs vundle if it is not allready installed.
 I am using code from here: http://erikzaadi.com/2012/03/19/auto-installing-vundle-from-your-vimrc

-To install the configuration files, do the following:
+To use this configuration, do the following:

 ## Clone
-Clone the vimrc repo to a local directory.
+Clone the dot-vim repo to a local directory.

 ```
-git clone git://github.com/mrxcitement/vimrc.git ~/git/vimrc
+git clone git://github.com/mrxcitement/dot-vim.git ~/git/dot-vim
 ```

 ## Install